ITensor/website/docs/tutorials/quickstart/main.md

 <span class='article_title'>ITensor Basics Quick Start</span>

-<span class='article_sig'>Thomas E. Baker&mdash; May 4, 2016</span>
+<span class='article_sig'>Thomas E. Baker &amp; Miles Stoudenmire &mdash; May 4, 2016</span>

-Let's get started with ITensor by creating the simplest possible program involving an ITensor.
+Let's create the simplest possible program involving an ITensor.

 If you need help compiling the program below, there is a set of codes in the `tutorial/project_template` folder included in the ITensor source directory which you can